tonethar/IGME-330-Spring-2020/exams/midterm-variables-scope-functions-review.md

 12) Try it in the browser's debugger

 13) We are calling it "block" scope.
 The debugger says "local", which means `pi` is scoped to the entire function, which is true in this instance.
-But because `pi` uses a `let` declaration, it's actually *block-scoped* (which just happens to also be the entire function in this instance)
+But because `pi` uses a `let` declaration, it's actually *block-scoped* (which just happens to also be the entire function in this instance).
+We will make sure that any exam questions will be phrased in such a way to not have this ambiguity

 14) Try it in the browser's debugger